- Quickly discover what a program is doing at any point in time

 The 'Call Graph' option is typically used in situations where an activity is performing slower than expected, but it can also be used simply to better understand the patterns of behavior at play during an activity.

-You enable the Report button by either pausing capture or stopping the Profiler altogether.
+The Report button will be enabled by either pausing capture or stopping the Profiler altogether.

 Results are displayed in a Report view.
-The report opens with two tabs initially visible: the Call Graph and the Function Summary.
-The reports can be saved to file, stored in the model as Artifacts or posted in Team Review.
+The report opens with three tabs initially visible: the Call Graph, the Summary Report (Function Summary) and the Hit Analysis tabs.
+The reports can be saved to file, stored in the model as Artifacts or posted in the Model Library.